tetrateio/dmz-workshop/00-App-Deployment/README.md

 ```bash
 export PREFIX=abz
 ```
+If at any point during the exercise you execute the commands in the wrong cluster worry not.
+Just rerun the command but replace kubectl apply -f - to  kubectl delete -f -
 ### Insecure Application
 The insecure application is comprised of a frontend and a backend service plus an Istio IngressGateway, all deployed to a dedicated namespace.
 Ensure your kube context is targeted the `public cloud east` cluster.
 Deploy the applications and Istio IngressGateway using `kubectl`.